nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 shown in the [persons section](#persons-section).
 As always, don't panic if you see an error message.
 Let us run through an example on how to edit the details of a person.

 Suppose your classmate, Alex Yeoh, has provided you with the wrong phone and email.
-Identify the index number of "Alex Yeoh" in the application (1 in the image below).
+Identify the index of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to find their name, refer to [find person command](#finding-a-person-find-person) on how you can find them.